- Accounting Regulations Manual

 Chair of Trustees, Tiffany Beck: email@example.com

 Tiffany is a National Leader of Governance and an Expert for The Key for School Governors.
 She is now Senior Governance Advisor for REAch2 Academy Trust, the largest primary trust in the country.
 Previously she worked at The Whitehall & Industry Group on leadership development for senior leaders across business and government.
 Her focus was on Organisational Raids, taking an organisation from one sector into an organisation from a different sector to learn about their approaches to shared issues (including strategic planning, stakeholder and employee engagement, change management, innovation, project management, human resources, brand management and more).
 Tiffany has lived on Greenwich Peninsula since 2007 and is extensively involved in the local community, is Chair of the GMVA residents’ association and a member of the Peninsula Forum.
-She was previously Chair of Governors at Millennium, leading the board to an outstanding Ofsted.
+She was previously Chair of Governors at Millennium, leading the board to an outstanding Ofsted and the 2017 Outstanding Governance Award from the National Governance Association.
 Tiffany has undertaken extensive training for various governance areas including Chair, Pupil Premium, safeguarding, Ofsted, and school finance, and external reviews of governance.
 She was made a Fellow of The RSA for her efforts in education and community activism.
 She is also currently a governor at Greenacres Primary School.

 Brian Vallely Worked in several different areas over his career, within different departments and undertaking a wide range of tasks providing him with diverse skills.

 Architecture & Civic Design – contract management; finance, human resources;